Quiz de culture générale express : une activité de team building dynamique et conviviale.

 20 essential pop quiz questions for UK teams

-To build strong, high-performing teams, you need more than just good professional fit—you need shared context.
+To build strong, high-performing teams, you need more than just a good professional fit, you need shared context.
 When colleagues can connect over common, non-work topics, barriers quickly fall away.
 This is why using universally recognised entertainment, like pop culture, is such an effective way to bring a team together.

 In today's fast-moving UK workplace, where gaps often exist between Baby Boomers, Gen X, Millennials, and Gen Z, shared memories of classic telly, music, and viral moments provide instant, low-stakes common ground.
 High-quality pop culture trivia questions can turn a standard weekly catch-up or a mandatory 'away day' into a lively, inclusive social event where everyone has a chance to contribute and show off their niche knowledge.